ToiletStarter/Pirate-API/README.md

 # Torrent-API
-A lightweight Rest API written in Django that fetches torrents data from Piratebay.
+A lightweight Django REST API that fetches torrents data from Piratebay.

 # Run locally:
 1. Clone the repository: